Discover more from Branding Bullsh*t

 Congratulations!
 You have already achieved broad reach if you have an ad in a Super Bowl.

-Brands grow through getting buyers of all frequencies to buy a little more, but most growth is attained through non-buyers (people who have never bought your brand before) and light buyers (people who rarely buy your brand).
+Brands grow by getting buyers of all frequencies to buy a little more, but most growth is attained through non-buyers (people who have never bought your brand before) and light buyers (people who rarely buy your brand).

 Non-buyers and light buyers need to be reminded you exist.
 This is why mass advertising is far more effective than hyper-targeted advertising.
 It reaches people who aren't currently in the market to buy.
 But there's another element of reach that's important as well.